dhh1128/codecraft.co/roland-whatcott-manage-momentum.md

 <p style="text-align:left;">Thanks for the lesson, Roland.</p>
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="text-align:left;padding-left:30px;"><em><span style="color:#000080;">Analyze the momentum for a recent or current project.
 What challenges to momentum do you have?
 How can you overcome them.</span></em></p>

----

-Coping With Organizational Alzheimers &laquo; Codecraft (2012-10-12 11:37:24)

-[...] big problem with most companies,” said Roland, “is that they have no institutional [...]

----

-Kim (2012-10-19 08:08:46)

-Daniel,

-Thanks for sharing.

-"He went looking for momentum." - I wonder if starting on the portion of a project that seems less interesting architecturally may be more value because of the momentum it brings into the picture.

-Kim

----

-Daniel (2012-10-19 11:02:17)

-Momentum is not equally important in all circumstances, but as a general rule, I think this is a very astute observation, Kim.
-Part of the balance you have to strike is to be able to recognize very early (often based on battle scars and/or intuition) when focusing on architectural questions is necessary, and when getting momentum on more humdrum stuff is a bigger benefit.
-(These two orientations are not necessary mutually exclusive, but they *do* compete to some degree.)

----

-Interrupting my interruptions &laquo; Codecraft (2013-01-24 11:48:47)

-[...]
-I’m attending (or calling) are how I develop shared mental models, motivate and teach, manage momentum, and put a stake in the ground.
-Those wikipedia pages and chat sessions and interesting blog posts [...]

----

-Smart Geeks Think Like Cheerleaders &laquo; Codecraft (2013-02-05 08:57:43)

-[...] programming language, product schedule, or architecture–so much so that we lose momentum or [...]